gaborhor/TADPREP/docs/method_tuning.md

 Produce, store, and compare relevant, straightforward visualizations on a per-feature basis as guided by user.

 ### Methods:
-- `.plot_data(self, df, col_name):`
+- `.plot(self, df, col_name, plot_type):`
-  -  Generates and stores a Seaborn plot for a specified pandas DataFrame column with dtype and "plot type" determined by .det_plot_type().
+  -  Generates and stores a Seaborn plot for a specified pandas DataFrame column with plot type determined by user input.
 - `.det_plot_type(self, df, col_name):`
   - Determines an appropriate plot type for a set of data (pd.Series) based on the pandas dtype of the user's DataFrame column.
-- `.plot_hist(self, data, col_name):`
-  - Draws a Seaborn histogram for numeric-type data and stores a snapshot of the data used to draw it.
-- `.plot_box(self, data, col_name):`
-  - Draws a Seaborn histogram for categorical-type data and stores a snapshot of the data used to draw it.
-- `.plot_line(self, data, col_name):`
-  - Draws a Seaborn histogram for timeseries-type data and stores a snapshot of the data used to draw it.
+- `.recall_plot(self, col_name, plot_type):`
+  - Fetches data for most recently-created plot of provided type and redraws plot with it.
-- `.plot_scatter(self, data, col_name):`
+- `compare_plots(self, col_name):`
-  - Draws a Seaborn histogram for mixed-type data and stores a snapshot of the data used to draw it.
+  - Creates a plt.subplots() figure of appropriate dimension to display all plots of all types for a specified DataFrame column

 ### Returns:
 - None - is Class